silviamaggi/ux-bad/apple-books-buttons.md

 ![Screenshot showing the size of macOS‘s Music play buttons](./assets/apple-music-buttons.jpg)

 Given Apple’s many accessibility settings, is this an oversight?
-Am I not seeing the setting that would help with this issue?
+Or am I not seeing the setting that would help with this issue?

 #Accessibility #Usability #UX